codygman/codygman_blog/posts/2016-07-30-real-world-haskell-cassandra-pt-1-connecting.md

 tags: [Haskell]
 ---

-I use cassandra at work and was wondering what a complete Haskell solution would look like.
-I go to hackage and type in "cassandra" and [these results](http://hackage.haskell.org/packages/search?terms=cassandra) are returned:
+I use Cassandra at work and was wondering what a complete Haskell solution would look like.
+I go to Hackage and type in "Cassandra" and [these results](http://hackage.haskell.org/packages/search?terms=cassandra) are returned:

 ```